mdoming10/mdoming10/README.md

 ## Eductation
-Bachelor of Science, University of Illinois at Urbana-Champaign *Summa Cum Laude**
+Bachelor of Science, University of Illinois at Urbana-Champaign **Summa Cum Laude**

 ## Experience
-Communications Associate, ZERO TO THREE - 2019-2021 Research Assistant, University of Maryland at College Park - 2016-2019 Help Desk Support, Westat - 2016
+- Communications Associate, ZERO TO THREE, 2019-2021
+- Research Assistant, University of Maryland at College Park, 2016-2019
+- Help Desk Support, Westat, 2016

 ## What I'm focused on
 - Learning web development tools through the Odin Project